Keats/tera/docs/content/docs/_index.md

 Also note that if the template you are using it in is automatically escaped, you will need to call the `safe` filter after `spaceless`.

+#### indent
+Indents a string by injecting a prefix at the start of each line.
+The `prefix` argument (default 4 spaces) specifies the prefix to insert per line.
+If the `first` argument (default false) is set true spaces are inserted for the first line.
+If the `blank` argument (default false) is set true spaces are inserted for blank/whitespace lines.

 #### striptags
 Tries to remove HTML tags from input.
 Does not guarantee well formed output if input is not valid HTML.